nextstrain/docs.nextstrain.org/src/learn/augur-to-auspice.rst

 .. image:: ../images/augur-export.jpg

-This guide will explain the functionality using an **auspice-config JSON** to control which data is exported and how it is presented in Auspice, however it is possible to use command-line arguments to specify a subset of this configuration instead; please run ``augur export v2 --help`` to see the available options here.
+This guide will explain the functionality using an **Auspice config JSON** to control which data is exported and how it is presented in Auspice, however it is possible to use command-line arguments to specify a subset of this configuration instead; please run ``augur export v2 --help`` to see the available options here.
-The most comprehensive description of this file is via `its schema <https://nextstrain.org/schemas/auspice/config/v2>`__, however to introduce this file here's a snippet of the `auspice config JSON for the measles dataset presented above <https://github.com/nextstrain/measles/blob/main/config/auspice_config.json>`__:
+The most comprehensive description of this file is via `its schema <https://nextstrain.org/schemas/auspice/config/v2>`__, however to introduce this file here's a snippet of the `Auspice config JSON for the measles dataset presented above <https://github.com/nextstrain/measles/blob/main/config/auspice_config.json>`__:

 .. code-block:: json